littlejo/killerkoda-labs/aya-first-programme/step5/text.md

 Now you have to read the address to have the filename byte

-You have to modified kernel space programme: `aya-test-ebpf/src/main.rs`
+You have to modified kernel space program: `aya-test-ebpf/src/main.rs`

 Particularly this code:
 ```plain